 With all the extremes of the Cairngorm Mountains, life still finds a way.
 Aside from lichens and mosses, many common plants can survive on the plateau, including the Mat Grass, Carnation Sedge and Woolly Fringe-Moss as well as some of the most beautiful flowers, the Alpine Lady’s Mantle, Starry Saxifrage and Dwarf Cornel, that burst into life each spring after the snow melts.

-The Cairngorms is home to some of the most iconic wildlife species, with some making their homes high up on the Mountain’s in the Park.
-The Ptarmigan, a plump bird, who in the winter sheds its mix of grey, brown and black feathers to become totally white, with the exception for its tail and a black eye patch, is a striking bird that can be spotted high up on the Cairn Gorm and is happiest in more arctic like environments.
-While other birds are more migartory, like the Dotterel who can be found high up in the mountains in the summer months, while the Snow Bunting likes to make its home here in the winter.
+The Cairngorms is home to some of the most iconic wildlife species, with some making their homes high up on the mountains in the Park.
+The Ptarmigan, a plump bird, who in the winter sheds its mix of grey, brown and black feathers to become totally white, with the exception for its tail and a black eye patch, is a striking bird that can be spotted high up on the Cairn Gorm and is happiest in more arctic-like environments.
+While other birds are more migratory, like the Dotterel which can be found high up in the mountains in the summer months, while the Snow Bunting likes to make its home here in the winter.
 Mountain Hares, like the Ptarmigan, also change colour season to season to keep them camouflaged from predators such as the Golden Eagle, who soar high above ridgelines, catching thermals and looking for prey.

 The peaks on the western side of the A9 afford good views over Loch Ericht to the Ben Alder group and beyond.
 Climb Meall Chuaich for excellent views to the Cairngorms and Monadh Liath.